A laughter fest is coming to a new one-day comedy festival

 May sees the launch of the Cambridge Fringe Festival: a huge, free, multi-venue event that will showcase some of the most exciting comedy talent on the scene.
 Taking place on Sunday 6 May, the event is hosted by three local stand-up comedians and will feature 28 shows in total, taking place across Mitcham’s Corner venues The Portland Arms, The Boathouse and Thirsty.

 Cambridge’s answer to the Edinburgh Festival Fringe, it will showcase a mixture of genres including stand-up, improv, musical comedy, political comedy, storytelling and kids’ shows.

-Highlights are sure to include headliner Tony Law, who’ll be on stage at The Portland Arms at 10pm, inviting the audience along with him on a surreal romp which The Guardian called “liberating good fun”.
-Multi-award winning Welsh comic Jenny Collier (right) will be in town too, along with Robyn Perkins and Cambridge’s own Adele Cliff (above), to name a few.
+Highlights are sure to include the racy humour of Tanyalee Davis and multi-award winning Welsh comic Jenny Collier (right) will be in town too, along with Robyn Perkins and Cambridge’s own Adele Cliff (above), to name a few.